mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 21 May 2025

-- The average temperature today is 17.11˚C,
+- The average temperature today is 18.1˚C,
-- With highs of 18.25˚C and lows of 16.49˚C,
+- With highs of 19.43˚C and lows of 17.04˚C,
-- It may feel like 16.39˚C with scattered clouds
+- It may feel like 17.4˚C with few clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 58%
+- The pressure is 1016hPa and humidity is 55%
 - The sun will rise at 04:06 and set at 20:03

 <!-- weather_marker ends -->